Why You Need More Than One Tool

-- Slither: Source code static analysis — fast with low false positives
+- Slither: Dataflow-based static analysis — fast, low false positives, excellent for structural issues

-- Mythril: Symbolic execution — deep analysis, slower but finds complex vulnerabilities
+- Mythril: Symbolic execution — enumerates execution paths to find complex state-dependent vulnerabilities

-- Semgrep: Pattern matching — highly customizable, ideal for CI/CD
+- Semgrep: Pattern matching — highly customizable, purpose-built for CI/CD integration

-No single tool catches every vulnerability.
+None of them catches everything.
 Even The DAO hack was missed by the tools available at the time.
+The realistic goal is defense in depth: each engine surfaces issues the others don't.

 Installation and Usage